 To learn how to become a software developer is exactly the same as pursuing any career path.
 Only hard work, creativity, and continuous development will truly determine success.
 Be hangry to continue learning and developing your skills all the time.
 Read industry-related articles, be a part of the software developers community in industry groups, take courses, don’t afraid of new challenges, and actively participate in projects to gain practical experience at your workplace.
 If you are a Software Developer, curiosity and creativity fuel your improvement.

-You don’t need college degree to become a software developer.
+You don’t need a college degree to become a software developer.

 Although you may think you need a college degree to become a software developer.
 Nothing more misleading.
 Programmers without degrees are usually more common than you think.
 The reality is that there’s a significant population of software developers who are self-taught.
 The more to this day, still don’t have formal degrees.